kristianeboe/octo-ventures/README.md

 * Integrate links into best practice text - ?
 * Logout button - ?
 * Login and usage metrics from users

+## Bugs
+* New user -> login with google: gets rerouted to phase view without user set (has to refresh to see input fields)
+* Changing input values, change to another phase and back, changes not visible in input field.
+Have to reload to get changes.